chan-y-park/loom/README.md

 ## How to run ``loom``
 ``loom`` is expected to run on a Linux system.
 Although ``loom`` does not require any platform-specific library and therefore should run on any platform that runs Python 2.X in principle, it usually runs into a platform-specific problem when run on a platform other than Linux; for example, on Windows it has an issue with multiple processes, and on Mac it has an issue with TKinter GUI.

-To run ``loom``'s web frontend, the preparation is more involved, which will be posted here soon.
-In the meanwhile, please contact https://github.com/chan-y-park for the detail.
+To run ``loom``'s web frontend, the preparation is more involved.
+Please contact https://github.com/chan-y-park for the detail.

 ### Installation
 * The following instruction is based on Ubuntu 14.04 LTS.